-Sincerely, Daniel Simoncini and Jean-Pierre Charmensat
+Daniel and Jean-Pierre

-The following Management's Discussion and Analysis ("MD&A") relates to the results of operations, liquidity and capital resources of Foraco International S.A. ("Foraco" or the "Company").
-This report has been prepared by Management and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2021, including the notes thereto.
-These consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS").
+The following Management's Discussion and Analysis ("MD&A") relates to the results of operations, liquidity and capital resources of Foraco International S.A. and its subsidiaries ("Foraco" or the "Company").
+This report has been prepared by Management and should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2022, including the notes thereto.
+These consolidated financial statements were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by IASB.
 Following the decision taken by the Accounting Standards Board, IFRS became the accounting standards for all issuers in Canada on January 1, 2011.
 The Company adopted IFRS and made an explicit and unreserved statement that its consolidated financial statements comply with IFRS in 2004.
 Except as otherwise stated, all amounts presented in this MD&A are denominated in US Dollars ("US\$").
-The discussion and analysis within this MD&A are as of March 30, 2022.
+The discussion and analysis within this MD&A are as of March 2, 2023.